kinshukdhingra/college_AI/models/Fine_Tuned_Intent_Model/README.md

 model = SentenceTransformer("sentence_transformers_model_id")
 # Run inference
 sentences = [
-    'Do you have student clubs or societies?',
-    'Are there opportunities for community service?',
+    'What kind of extracurricular activities are available?', 'Do you organize annual events?',
-    'What are the eligibility criteria for admission?', ] embeddings = model.encode(sentences) print(embeddings.shape)
+    'Does this college have the Engineering Department?', ] embeddings = model.encode(sentences) print(embeddings.shape)